Chris Foster: ‘Let’s get more people playing!’

 Sport became a big thing in Chris’s life as he developed.
 He swam for Great Britain, was a national 400m freestyle champion and he achieved a world record in the 1500m freestyle.
 He was part of the GB Paralympic swimming programme before a shoulder injury dashed his progress.
 He went on to represent England in amputee football, competing in two World Cups, and he played cricket for both England and Essex.

-Chris soon reached a handicap of 2 and in 2016 joined the PGA Foundation Programme.
+Chris soon reached a handicap index of 2 and in 2016 joined the PGA Foundation Programme.
 He went on to win the Hanbury Manor Pro-Am (Herts Alliance Event), before completing the PGA Foundation Degree in 2019 – believed to be the first amputee golfer to do so.

 Chris chooses to play golf without a prosthetic.
 “Because I’m a through-hip amputee, the prosthetic wraps around my waist and stops you turning, so you don’t get the power.
 Without it, I’ve got the turn and balance — I lost my leg so young that I’ve learned how to use that to my advantage.”